dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

 ![]({{"/images/ML_6_5.png"|absolute_url}})

-The above chart clearly depicts the effect of smoking with respect to the age group.
+The above chart clearly depicts the effect of smoking with the outcome.
 The smoking is having an negative effect and reduces life span.
+So the claimed hypotheis is true.